to-ie/oh-no-it-s-raining/readme.md

 # Roadmap
 - [x] anonymize config for GitHub
+- [x] Weather forecast: simple 7 day forecast
 - [x] Location should be a drop down
 - [x] Redo location by using database table
-- [ ] Setup bookmarking system (save for later) // save for later working
+- [x] Setup bookmarking system (save for later) // save for later working
-    - [ ] display saved for later activities
-    - [ ] remove saved for later activities
+- [x] Form filling for activity does not take into account formatting
+- [x] Activity page: description of the activity, along with all the relevant info (map, pricing, contact details, expiration)
+- [x] Style forms
 - [ ] Filters: to filter through the ideas, based on the location
-- [x] Form filling for activity does not take into account formatting
-- [ ] Mark activity as done
+- [ ] Search by city
 - [ ] Admin for moderation of posts.
-- [ ] Activity page: description of the activity, along with all the relevant info (map, pricing, contact details, expiration)
 - [ ] Voting on activity (thumbs up and down)
-- [x] Weather forecast: simple 7 day forecast
-- [ ] Search by city
 - [ ] Check email works
-- [x] Style forms

 # Activate the environment
 - On Windows: venv\Scripts\activate